truecharts/website/docs/manual/SCALE Apps/adding-letsencrypt.md

+---
+sidebar_position: 8
+---
-# 07 - Adding Lets-Encrypt Certificates
+# Adding Lets-Encrypt Certificates

 With TrueNAS SCALE, it's possible to automatically generate certificates for your domain(s) using letsencrypt.
 However, this process is not very self-explanatory.
 After you managed to complete this how-to, you should be able to select "iX Certificate" as certificate option and your personal certificate in the other drop-down box!